 Thanks to the internet, business is no longer constrained by barriers of borders, language, or distance- instead we have created a world where business happens 24-7-365, creating unprecedented economic opportunity.
 But with this opportunity comes a significant increase in the risks and complexity.

-Companies are under increasing pressure and scrutiny to quite rightly, identify, analyse and understand who they are doing business with.
+Companies are under increasing pressure and scrutiny to quite rightly, identity, analyse and understand who they are doing business with.
 Many service providers never even meet their clients face-to-face so knowing who you are working with and if they are who they say they are is very important, especially as most jurisdictions insist on doing so.
 This results in what is known as Know Your Customer (KYC) regulations as well as Anti Money Laundering directives.

 Whilst the laws vary from region to region, the core requirements remain fairly uniform.